How do I turn on MFA delete for my Amazon S3 bucket?

 Short description

-With Amazon S3 MFA delete, you can prevent accidental object deletions.
-If you don't turn on MFA delete, then anyone with either of the following permissions can permanently delete an Amazon S3 object:
+When you don't configure MFA delete, anyone with either of the following permissions can permanently delete an Amazon S3 object:

 • Root user password

-• Credentials of a sufficiently privileged AWS Identity and Access Management (IAM) user or role
+• AWS Identity and Access Management (IAM) user or role credentials with delete permission

-After you turn on MFA delete, only the root user can permanently delete object versions or change the versioning configuration on your S3 bucket.
-The root user must be authenticated with an MFA device to perform this action.
+When you configure MFA delete, only the root user can permanently delete object versions or change the versioning configuration on your S3 bucket.
+You must use an MFA device to authenticate the root user to perform the delete action.

-To turn on MFA delete for your bucket, complete the following steps:
+To configure MFA delete for your bucket, complete the following steps:

 1. Generate an access key and secret key for the root user.

-2. Activate an MFA delete device for the root user.
+2. Activate an MFA device for the root user.

-5. Confirm that MFA delete is working.
-Remember to delete your root access keys.
+5. Confirm that MFA delete is working, and delete your root access keys.

 Resolution